Prevention

 Since 2010, the OeAWI has delivered about 150 lectures and workshops on the topic of research integrity.

-More information on the professional development of the OeAWI
+More information on OeAWI Training Programs

 Development of Policy Documents